albert-chuang/HaishinKit.swift/README.md

   - The trace level log is very useful.
 Please set `Logboard.with(HaishinKitIdentifier).level = .trace`.
   - If you dont't use an issue template.
 I will immediately close the your issue without a comment.
 * If you'd like to discuss a feature request, use a GitHub issue with **Feature request template**.
-* If you want to support closed communication.
+* If you want to support e-mail based communication without GitHub issue.
   - Consulting fee is [$50](https://www.paypal.me/shogo4405/50USD)/1 incident.
 I'm able to response a few days.
 * If you **want to contribute**, submit a pull request!